andy-goryachev-oracle/Test/doc/InputMap/InputMapV3.md

 #### Checklist For Custom Controls

-In order to fully utilize the capability of the InputMap, a new Control must:
+In order to fully utilize the capability of the InputMap, a new Control should:

 - declare a set of FunctionTags corresponding to the customizable methods
-- optionally provide public methods in the new control which delegate to the corresponding FunctionTags using execute()
+- optionally provide public methods in the new control which delegate to the corresponding FunctionTags using `Control.execute()1
 - implement the behavior either in the skin class, or the class created by the skin which extends BehaviorBase, or by a class that provides a stateless behavior
 - populate SkinInputMap with the default key mappings and the event handlers